-- A large community of programmers who develop the framework.
+- A large community of programmers who who are developing the framework.

 However, the main disadvantage of Ember hides in its main advantage – i.e., in the strict and regulated structure of developed applications.
 Particular difficulties can also appear because there is no standard set of user interface elements, so you have to use third-party tools.

-Since Ember.js does not regulate interaction with DOM, your project may get disconnected components.
-This makes the user interface difficult to navigate.
+Since Ember.js does not regulate interaction with DOM, your project may get disconnected components, which might make the user interface difficult to navigate.

 Also, matching Ember vs. Vue 50, it’s evident that it is less flexible than Vue.js.
-It’s hard to go outside of the standard uses of Ember.
-Also, the object model implementation makes Ember very heavy.
-It results in freezes and low performance during debugging.
-Even in comparison Ember vs. Angular, the last one is more lightweight, let alone Vue that wins this race.
+It’s hard to go outside the standard uses of Ember.
+Also, the object model implementation makes Ember very heavy, which results in freezes and low performance in the process of debugging.
+In comparison, Angular is much more lightweight, let alone Vue, that wins this race.

-Ember is not suitable for the small project since it can overcomplicate the app.
-Also, it is hard for new specialists to adopt this framework because the learning curve is steep.
-And the testing process seems to be incomplete and is rather vague in the case with Ember.
+Ember is not suitable for smaller project since it can overcomplicate the app.
+Also, it is hard for new specialists to adopt this framework as the learning curve is steep.
+When it comes to the Ember testing process, it seems incomplete and somewhat vague.

 The cons of using Ember:

 Some might say that Angular’s performance is on the lower side.
 However, it’s only fair for the first version, as its performance now does prove to be quite high.
 The framework adopted the practice popularized by React – one-way data flow and immutable data.
 Hence, Angular will only update the data changes once.
 And each change detection makes a quick check of the object’s reference instead of checking all its values.

 Another positive aspect of Angular is the opportunity to render on the server.
 It speeds up the loading of the initial page and improves both the performance and SEO of the app in general.
 All in all, comparing the performance of Angular vs. Vue.js, you will see that there is not much difference.
 Both frameworks are fast and have very similar metrics on benchmarks.